 DAY ONE – MALAGA

-Our journey starts bright an early as we meet in the Hotel AC Malaga Palacio.
-As we saunter up to the hotel, we are met with a sea of bright smiles and a flurry of questions “Name, passport number, diëtary restrictions…?”.
+Our journey starts bright and early as we meet in the Hotel AC Málaga Palacio.
+We saunter up to the hotel and are met with a sea of bright smiles and a flurry of questions “Name, passport number, diëtary restrictions…?”.
 The check-in for the Al Andalus is nothing if not thorough it would seem.
 I look around to find a few tentative smiles from my fellow passengers.

 DAY TWO – GRANADA & LINARES/BAEZA